 Unit 2: Structure and function of carbohydrates The major metabolic pathways of carbohydrate, intermediary metabolism including inborn errors, vitamin deficiencies and their effects on carbohydrate structure and function.

-Unit 3: Structure and function of lipids Lipid classes structure, biosynthesis and degradation, and clinically relevant correlations.
-Unit 4: Structure and function of proteins The metabolism of essential and non-essential amino acids, the urea cycle, heme metabolism, and other specialized products derived from amino acids.
-Emphasis is given to inborn errors of amino acid metabolism.
+Lipid classes structure, biosynthesis and degradation, and clinically relevant correlations.

+Unit 4: Structure and function of proteins

+The metabolism of essential and non-essential amino acids, the urea cycle, heme metabolism, and other specialized products derived from amino acids.